Booyaka101/dynamic-jobs-economy/SPIGOTMC_UPDATE_GUIDE.md

-# SpigotMC Update Guide - Dynamic Jobs & Economy Pro v1.0.1
+# SpigotMC Update Guide - Dynamic Jobs & Economy Pro v1.0.4

 ## 📋 **Step-by-Step SpigotMC Update Process**

 ### **Step 1: Prepare Your Update**

 1. **Update Version Number**
-   - Open `pom.xml` and change version from `1.0.0` to `1.0.1`
+   - Ensure `pom.xml` version is `1.0.4`
-   - Build new JAR: `mvn clean package`
+   - Build new JAR: `mvn clean package -DskipTests`
-   - Your new JAR will be: `DynamicJobsEconomy-1.0.1.jar`
+   - Your new JAR will be in `target/`:
+     - `DynamicJobsEconomy-1.0.4.jar` (shaded, deploy this one)

 2. **Prepare Update Materials**
-   - New JAR file (DynamicJobsEconomy-1.0.1.jar)
+   - New JAR file (`DynamicJobsEconomy-1.0.4.jar`)
    - Changelog (see below for SpigotMC format)
    - Any new screenshots (optional)